-In the context of continuous assessment marks obtained in seminars and supervised work may be conserved in July second chance.
-And the rating of the mixed evidence obtained in July replaced that obtained at the first opportunity in February.
+In the context of continuous assessment, marks obtained in seminars and supervised work can be retained for the second chance, provided they score above the minimum of 4 previously cited.
+The rating of the mixed test achieved in this second chance will replace that the first one.

-Students evaluated in the second chance may only qualify for honors if the maximum number of licenses for the course were not exhausted at the as well as to manage common IT tools (word processing, internet access, etc..).
+Students evaluated in the second chance may only qualify for honors if the maximum number of licenses for the course were not exhausted at the first opportunity.

-first opportunity.